“New Google Algorithm Update Out Today!” these 6 words are enough to cause chaos in an SEO professional’s blood pressure level.

 Google Core Updates Keep SEO Strategists On Edge

-It is likely that Google core updates are just improvements on previous Google updates or groups of more minor updates bundled together; either way, we have no idea.
+It is likely that Google core upgrades are just improvements on previous Google updates or groups of more minor upgrades bundled together; either way, we have no idea.
 Google introduces these core updates twice a year, once in June-July and November-December, wreaking havoc on all our SEO plans.

 Featured Snippet Deduplication made being featured a difficult choice